Course Code: GES117

 In general, I love learning.
 I got good feedback on all of my reports.
 The support that I received from Joshua (support staffer) went above and beyond my expectations."

-The Internet is a great resource.
+The Internet is a great resource for finding your state’s requirements for certification.
 All states have a website with Board of Pharmacy information.
 You can access this information directly from the Pharmacy Technician Certification Board (PTCB) website at www.ptcb.org.
-Click on their "Who we serve" link, then the "states" link for information.
-Or you can call the state board and ask for the current technician regulations.
+Click on the “Who we serve” link, then the “states” link for information.
+You can also call the state board and ask for the current technician regulations.

 ed2go has established a national contract with Walgreens and CVS for Pharmacy Technician externships.
 Externships are based on availability and cannot be guaranteed.
 We will work with you to set up a pharmacy externship, in addition to the program hours.
 If you are interested in applying for an externship in a local pharmacy that is not a Walgreens or CVS, you may discuss these other options with your facilitator or externship coordinator.
 If you’re currently working in a pharmacy setting, that will qualify.
 With the increase in confidentiality and privacy regulations and liability issues in relation to health information, externships could become difficult to accomplish.
 In the event that you can’t arrange an externship, you will complete the Virtual Pharmacy Externship for Technicians provided with the program.
 Please do not select the completion button unless you are opting out of the externship program.
 Selecting the completion button can disqualify you.

-No. To participate in the externships, students must not have a criminal record.
-Background checks will be conducted prior to the student's admittance into the externship program.
+Unfortunately, you will not qualify for the externship program if you have a criminal record.
+While you can still enroll in the course, to participate in externships, students must not have a criminal record.
+Background checks will be conducted prior to the student’s admittance into the externship program.

 ed2go programs are non-credit programs, so they don't qualify for federal aid.
 In some states, vocational rehabilitation or workforce development boards will pay for qualified students to take our programs.